Actuarial Science as a Career

 In a comparison of 250 careers by The Jobs Rated Almanac – whose criteria included work environment, income, stress level, security, physical demands and employment opportunities – actuarial science was ranked as the “number one job” in the nation.

-The Career Education Center provides you with resources and guidance to help you get where you want to go after graduation.
+The Office Career and Professional Development provides you with resources and guidance to help you get where you want to go after graduation.

 Plus, we bring employers to you by setting up on-campus recruitment sessions with major companies.
 Each February, Maryville hosts an Actuarial Science Career Day.
 Employers from many local and regional companies come to campus to meet Actuarial Science students and discuss career opportunities in an informal setting